 Distribution management clients are charged basis point fees on either the net proceeds received from the sale of their securities or the aggregate amount of a client's managed assets and vary depending on whether the account is for managed liquidation or active management services.
 Alternatively, active management clients may elect an incentive fee structure under which they are charged an asset-based fee plus an incentive fee based on net realized and unrealized gains and income net of realized and unrealized losses.
-The incentive fee is then credited to a notional account, and we are entitled to a fixed percentage of any positive balance in the notional account is carried forward to the following year.
+The incentive fee is then credited to a notional account, and we are entitled to a fixed percentage of any positive balance in the notional account on an annual basis.
+The remaining portion of any positive balance in the notional account is carried forward to the following year.
 If the incentive fee calculation results in a negative amount in a given year, that amount is applied to reduce the balance in the notional account.
 We are not required to repay any negative balance in the notional account.